When is Probate Required in California?

 If your loved one owned a Moorpark property in his or her individual name and does not have a Trust, a probate proceeding will be required in order to transfer title to heirs or to sell the real property.
 If your loved one did not have a Will (also referred to as dying intestate), probate is often necessary to transfer assets and may result in your assets being distributed to unintended persons.
 Even when there is a Will, probate may be required to transfer assets to beneficiaries and pay debts if your loved one owned real property or held assets

 valued in excess of $150,000.

 The probate process is court supervised, lengthy, emotionally taxing and expensive.
-For more information on probate, please read our FAQ that answers general questions.
+For more information on probate, please read our FAQs that answers general questions.

 You need an experienced lawyer who can navigate you through the process as quickly as possible.
 Ventura County attorney Susan Borquez has practiced in this area of law for more than 30 years.
 She can assist your family with California probate administration and probate litigation if conflicts emerge.